civic-networks/Civic-Networks/README.md

 Here's how it works:

 **First, we will be organized as a 501(c)(3)** **nonprofit**.
 That means "going public", selling to Facebook, or any other get-rich-quick schemes are off the table.
-We make decisions based on how to do the most good.
-On the other hand, we operate like a for-profit in applying modern technology, media strategies, etc. to support our mission.
+Our goal is to do the most good, but we operate like a for-profit in applying modern technology, media strategies, etc. to support our mission.

 **We provide infrastructure for building and operating social networks.** That includes software and hosting.
 Tools for monitoring and analysis.
 Assistance with recruitment, and access to a shared network of advertisers and ad-tech.
 By sharing this infrastructure across multiple networks we can lower our costs.